Our Verdict

 For those drawn to District 15’s lifestyle appeal, its diverse amenities and proximity to the city – Emerald of Katong presents its distinct advantage.

-Those who want to find out more about Emerald of Katong’s detailed pricing review can view it here once it is launched.
+Those who want to find out more about Emerald of Katong’s detailed pricing review can view it here.
 You can also view Chuan Park’s detailed pricing review here.

 Emerald of Katong Appreciation Analysis